JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/kd&bvhtree/find_nearest_point.rst

 Description
 -----------
-This node find the nearest point in the input KD Tree to a given point
+This node finds the nearest point in the input KD Tree to a given point.

 .. image:: images/find_nearest_point_node.png
    :width: 160pt